-The Foreign Exchange Management Act (FEMA) 1999 was introduced within India in 1999 in order to govern the exchange of foreign currencies.
-Technically, depositing to a gambling site in a currency other than rupees could be considered an exchange of foreign currencies and thus be covered by the act however, no direct provision for the same has been made clearly available till date.
+The Foreign Exchange Management Act (FEMA) 1999 was introduced in India in 1999 in order to govern the exchange of foreign currencies.
+Technically, depositing to a gambling site in a currency other than rupees could be considered an exchange of foreign currencies and thus be covered by the act however, no direct provision for the same has been clearly made till date.

 This is why many Indians find it difficult to deposit at sites from their bank or by using a credit card.

 It's not unreasonable to expect that in the coming years, the gambling legislation in India will be updated and amended in order to provide a clearer idea of what is illegal and what is not however, the latest changes, if any have been elaborated below

 The Sikkim state Government issues its first license for an online gambling operator; Future Gaming Solutions Private Limited.
 Future Gaming will now be able to legally offer real money for online betting and gaming services within the state.

 There has been a substantial discussion by Supreme Court and High Court on what constitutes a game of skill and a game of chance.
 What is adduced from the judgments is that a game where there is preponderance of skill over chance is a game of skill and vice-versa.